Love jihad conspiracy theory: Early origins and beginnings

 According to the Kerala Catholic Bishops Council, by October 2009 up to 4,500 girls in Kerala had been targeted, whereas Hindu Janajagruti Samiti claimed that 30,000 girls had been converted in Karnataka alone.
 Sree Narayana Dharma Paripalana general secretary Vellapally Natesan said that there had been reports in Narayaneeya communities of "Love Jihad" attempts.
 Following the controversy's initial flare-up in 2009, it flared again in 2010, 2011 and 2014.
 On 25 June 2014, Kerala Chief Minister Oommen Chandy informed the state legislature that 2,667 young women converted to Islam in the state between 2006 and 2014.
 However, he stated that there was no evidence for any of them being forced to convert, and that fears of Love Jihad were "baseless".
 Muslim organizations such as the Popular Front of India and the Campus Front have been accused of promoting this activity.
 In Kerala, some movies have been accused of promoting Love Jihad, a charge which has been denied by the filmmakers.
-Bollywood films PK and Bajrangi Bhaijaan were accused of promoting Love jihad by Hindu outfits.
+The Bollywood films PK and Bajrangi Bhaijaan were accused of promoting Love jihad by Hindu outfits.
 The actors and directors denied that their films promoted Love jihad.

-Around the same time that the conspiracy theory was beginning to spread, accounts of Love Jihad also began becoming prevalent in Myanmar.
+Around the same time that the conspiracy theory was beginning to spread, accounts of Love Jihad also became prevalent in Myanmar.
 Wirathu, the leader of 969 Movement, has said that Muslim men pretend to be Buddhists and then the Buddhist women are lured into Islam in Myanmar.
 He has urged to "protect our Buddhist women from the Muslim love-jihad" by introducing further legislation.
 Reports of similar activities also began emerging from the United Kingdom's Sikh diaspora.
 In 2014, The Sikh Council alleged that it had received reports that girls from British Sikh families were becoming victims of Love Jihad.
 Furthermore, these reports alleged that these girls were being exploited by their husbands, some of whom afterwards abandoned them in Pakistan.
 According to the Takht Jathedar, he alleged that "The Sikh council has rescued some of the victims (girls) and brought them back to their parents".